Kiefer Ravena

-Kiefer Isaac Crisologo Ravena (/ˈkiːfər/; born October 27, 1993) is a Filipino professional basketball player for the Yokohama B-Corsairs of the B.League.
+Kiefer Isaac Crisologo Ravena (/ˈkiːfər/; born October 27, 1993) is a Filipino professional basketball player who last played for the Ryukyu Golden Kings of the B.League.
 Ravena played for the Ateneo Blue Eagles of the UAAP during his college days.
 He plays the point guard position.
 Ravena is known for being one of the first players to utilize the Pinoy step, which is increasingly being used by NBA players.

 The son of former PBA player Bong Ravena, Ravena enjoyed a successful high school basketball career at the Ateneo de Manila High School in Loyola Heights, Quezon City where he was recognized as one of the top high school basketball players in the Philippines.
 Ravena is a three-time UAAP Juniors Champion (2008, 2009 and 2010), two-time UAAP Juniors Finals MVP (2009 and 2010), two-time UAAP Juniors Mythical Team member (2009 and 2010), one-time FIBA Asia U-18 Mythical Team member (2010), two-time UAAP Seniors Champion (2011 and 2012) and three-time UAAP Seniors Mythical Team member (2011, 2014 and 2015).
 He is also the UAAP Season 74 Rookie of the Year and the UAAP Season 77 and 78 Most Valuable Player recipient.
 At the 2011, 2013, 2015, 2017 and 2019 Southeast Asian Games, he won gold medals as a member of Gilas Pilipinas.

 Early life

 Kiefer Ravena was born on October 27, 1993, in Iloilo.
 Ravena's father, Bong Ravena played for the UE Red Warriors and was the 1992 PBA Rookie of the year while his mother, Mozzy Crisologo-Ravena, was a volleyball player who used to play for the UST Golden Tigresses and the Philippines women's national volleyball team.
 He is the eldest of three siblings.
-His younger brother Thirdy Ravena is also a varsity basketball player currently playing for the San-en NeoPhoenix in the Japanese B.League and his younger sister Dani played volleyball for the Ateneo Lady Eagles and in the Premier Volleyball League.
+His younger brother Thirdy Ravena is also a professional basketball player for the Toyama Grouses in the Japanese B.League and his younger sister Dani played volleyball for the Ateneo Lady Eagles and in the Premier Volleyball League.
 In June 2016, he graduated from the Ateneo de Manila University with a Bachelor's degree in Communications Technology Management.
 During his guesting on the radio show, The Morning Rush, he revealed that he was named after his father's favorite actor, Kiefer Sutherland.